 The Master of Agriculture, Natural Resources and Design provides students with a broad-based working knowledge of all aspects of modern agriculture, natural resources, and design.
 This is a 36 credit hour, non-thesis, multidisciplinary program offering the student flexibility in designing a program of study to fit his or her career needs.
-For additional information contact Dr. Todd Petty (304) 293-2278; email: todd.petty@mail.wvu.edu
+For additional information contact Dr. Kimberly Barnes (304) 293-1841; email: kmbarnes@mail.wvu.edu